GoogleCloudPlatform/qwiklabs-training-content/labs/MLGCP-ServingMlPredictionsInBatchAndRealTime/instructions/en.md

 ### __Step 9__

-Type the query below in the __Query editor__ to retrieve rows from your predictions table..
+Type the query below in the __Query editor__ to retrieve rows from your predictions table.

 ```sql
 SELECT * FROM babyweight.predictions LIMIT 1000